VinFast VF e34: Overview

+Codenamed VinFast SCP during development, the model was developed by Chinese-based original design manufacturer (ODM) Shanghai Launch Automotive Technology Co., Ltd., which operates internationally as LS Auto, alongside the "VinFast VFe32" (released as the VinFast VF 5).

 In December 2021, the first batch of 100 Vinfast VF e34s were delivered to Vietnamese customers, the VF e34 also marks VinFast's first battery electric vehicle model and the first ever electric vehicle to be manufactured and sold in Vietnam.